Captain N: The Game Master: Releases

 A single-disc release titled "Adventures in Videoland", containing 4 episodes, was released by NCircle Entertainment on July 22, 2008.

 Regional DVD releases

 Season 3 is available on DVD in the United States and Australia alongside the Super Mario World cartoon.

 Pidax released the complete series along with Super Mario World in Germany with English audio in three boxsets, but did not include "When Mother Brain Rules".

 Film

 Actor and writer Noel Clarke revealed to Digital Spy in an interview that he was interested in developing a live-action film adaptation of the series.

 Syndication and changes

-Captain N entered broadcast syndication and aired on local stations from 1992 to 1993 by Rysher Entertainment.
+Captain N entered broadcast syndication and aired on local stations from 1992 to 1993 when the rights were secured by Rysher Entertainment.
 Captain N & The Video Game Masters was a 65-episode package that included Captain N: The Game Master, The Legend of Zelda, The Adventures of Super Mario Bros.
 3, and Super Mario World.